-- 1. As indicated by the documentation submitted by the home-schooled student; - 2.
+- As indicated by the documentation submitted by the home-schooled student; 1. - 2.
 By mutual agreement between the public school and the home-schooled student's parent or legal guardian; or - 3.
 If the home-schooled student fails to provide the documentation required by this policy, with the exception of the nationally recognized norm-referenced assessment score, the District may have sole authority to determine the home-schooled student's grade placement and course credits.
-The District will determine the home-schooled student's grade placement and course credits for students enrolling or re-enrolling in the District who attended another public or private school.
+The District will determine the home-schooled student's grade placement and course credits in the same manner the District uses when determining grade placement and course credits for students enrolling or re-enrolling in the District who attended another public or private school.